Cwantic/Documentation/Design/Modification.md

 * Mirror

 {: .warning }
->ATTENTION, MetaPiping do not check the position of the new nodes.
+>ATTENTION, MetaPiping does not check the position of the new nodes.
 Under no circumstances can they coincide with existing nodes.

 ### 10.1 Translation